MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

     print("You can go to the pub.")
 ```

-Two sections of code.
+Example 2.
 One section of code is always run.

 ``` python
 age = 16